 The copyright and intellectual property right of everything appearing in this magazine remains with the person who wrote it.
 Nothing may be reproduced without prior written permission of the author, and the citation of MT as the source.

-I will consider almost any kind of contribution, though I am particularly looking for articles, reviews, news and comment of the sort covered by the paper version of MT and followed up by this virtual version over the last nine years.
+I will consider almost any kind of contribution, though I am particularly looking for articles, reviews, news and comment of the sort covered by the paper version of MT and followed up by this virtual version over the last twenty years.
 Broadly: journalism dealing with traditional activities having some sort of musical content.

 Views expressed in MT will be considered to be those of the author, not of the editor.
 Decisions as to what items fall within the remit of the magazine will be made solely by the editor, but I am always open to reasoned argument from potential contributors.
 I will endeavour to maintain a reasonable standard of literacy within published text and will certainly spell-check it, but I cannot be held responsible for factual inaccuracies or misunderstandings on the part of the authors.
 I reserve the right to comment upon these, where I am aware of them.

-If you have composed your article or review in a wordprocessor, use the 'Save As' option and save it as an ASCII text file.
+If not, please just send 'rich' text.
+If you have composed your article or review in a wordprocessor, use the 'Save As' option and save it as an .rtf text file.
 Then attach this file to your e-mail message.
 This will save me hours of work trying to figure out which sort of word processor file you've sent me and converting it into readable text.
+This is particularly important for MAC users, because MAC files do not (normally) include the 3-letter terminator indicating what type of file it is!

 Record labels, book publishers etc, wishing to have a publication of theirs reviewed should send the CD, cassette, book, etc, directly to me and I will pass it on to a reviewer of my choice.